Session Catalog Designer

 Design Elements

-- When the design elements are configured, click Save & Next to proceed to the Data page.
+- When you’ve configured the design elements, click Save & Next to proceed to the Data page.

 Data